jraldskie/jraldskie/README.md

 █▀█ █▄▄ █▀█ █░█ ▀█▀   █▀▄▀█ █▀▀
 █▀█ █▄█ █▄█ █▄█ ░█░   █░▀░█ ██▄
 ```

-> **Magna Cum Laude Information Technology Graduate** specializing in **Mobile and Web Application Development**
+Magna Cum Laude Information Technology graduate specializing in Mobile and Web Application Development,
-> Internship experience in **Quality Assurance, IT Support, Full-Stack Development, and UI/UX Design**
+with internship experience in IT Support, Full-Stack Development, UI/UX Design, and QA Testing.
+Skilled in the
-> Skilled in **Manual Testing, Functional Testing, Integration Testing, and User Acceptance Testing**, with a focus on software quality, troubleshooting, and reliable applications.
+MERN stack, JavaScript, and modern web application development.

 ---